benmcgarvey/benmcgarvey.com/src/content/Svelte Tutorial: Intro - Tic Tac Toe.md

 npm run dev
 ```

-Your dev server should now be up and running - all changes will be immediately updated in the browser.
+Your dev server should now be up and running - all changes to your files will be immediately updated in the browser.

-You can now go ahead and follow along by making changes to in your preferred text editor.
+You can now follow along by making changes in your preferred text editor.

+N.B. in this tutorial, I'll often omit some parts files in code snippets if that section is not changing.
+If you need to delete code, I'll let you know.
+Finished code for each section will be provided so you can always check what's there if you get lost.

+Let's get started!

 ## Overview

 ### What is Svelte?

 Svelte is a javascript component framework for building front-end web applications.
-What makes it different to other frameworks like React or Vue?
+It allows you to easily build complex application out of isolated componentsWhat makes it different to other frameworks like React or Vue?
 Whereas other frameworks ship their entire libraries to the client, and translate your code on the fly, Svelte compiles at build time into a lightweight, fast, imperative, js bundle.

 An application built with Svelte is made up of isolated components that are found in `.svelte` files.
 Each file looks a lot like regular html and can contain up to three sections: `script`, `style` and/or regular `html`.
 From the svelte [docs](https://svelte.dev/docs#Component_format):